Michigan Wolverines football: Harbaugh years (2015–2023)

 During Harbaugh's fifth season in 2019, the Wolverines lost to Wisconsin 35–14 and to Penn State 28–21, both on the road.
-Michigan went on to beat rivals Notre Dame 45–14 and Michigan State 44–10, but once again lost to then No. 1 ranked Ohio State by a score of 56–27 to end the regular season.
-Michigan later lost to Alabama 16–35 in the Citrus Bowl to end the season with a record of 9–4.
+Michigan went on to beat rivals Notre Dame 45–14 and Michigan State 44–10, but once again lost to No. 1 ranked Ohio State by a score of 56–27 to end the regular season.
+Michigan later lost to Alabama 16–35 in the Citrus Bowl, ending the season with a record of 9–4.

 For the 2020 season, COVID-19 precautions delayed the start of Big Ten play.
 The Wolverines started with a dominating 49–24 win against Minnesota.
 However, in a highly physical game against Michigan State, the Wolverines incurred many player injuries and narrowly lost 27–24.
 The next week, Michigan lost to Indiana 38–21.
 Michigan had beaten Indiana in the previous 24 matchups, not having lost to the Hoosiers since the 1987 season.
-On November 14, 2020, Michigan hosted Wisconsin and suffered its largest halftime deficit at home since Michigan Stadium opened in 1927 (28–0), as well as its largest home loss (49–11) since 1935.
+Michigan hosted Wisconsin and suffered its largest halftime deficit at home since Michigan Stadium opened in 1927 (28–0), as well as its largest home loss (49–11) since 1935.
 It was also Harbaugh's first loss at Michigan Stadium to a team other than Michigan State or Ohio State.
-On November 28, 2020, Michigan hosted Penn State and, for the first time in Michigan football history, lost to a team that was 0–5 or worse.
-Michigan was winless at home during the 2020 season, marking the first time in program history that Michigan did not win any games at home.
-The final three scheduled games of the season, against Maryland, Ohio State, and Iowa, were canceled due to COVID-19 concerns.
+Michigan hosted Penn State and for the first time in Michigan football history lost to a team that was 0–5 or worse.
+Michigan was winless at home during the 2020 season, marking the first time in program history that they did not win any games at home.
+The final three scheduled games of the season, against Maryland, Ohio State and Iowa were canceled due to COVID-19 concerns.
 Michigan did not play in a postseason bowl game for the first time under Harbaugh.
+On January 8, 2021, the Michigan administration and Jim Harbaugh agreed to a contract extension with a pay-cut through 2025.